sishirsubedi/sishirsubedi.github.io/_projects/1_project.md

 **Attribute-specific graphs**: Next, in a low-dimensional space, we identify similar cells from different groups.
 This approach will construct a cell-cell similarity graph in adjacent matrix format such that each cell has an edge with similar cells that belong to different labels.
 For example, if we have batch and cell-type labels, we will generate batch and cell-type-based graphs.
 In a batch-based graph, edges are constructed between similar cells from different batches (most likely from the same cell type).
 Similarly, in a cell type-based graph, edges are constructed between similar cells from different cell types (most likely from the same batch).

-**Why graphs?** First, we build a single graph in mixed space, rather than attribute-specific multiple modules, in Biolord. ** We use the graph repeatedly to construct attribute-specific representations.
+**Why graphs?** First, a single graph in mixed space replaces attribute-specific multiple modules presented in Biolord.
+We can use the graph repeatedly to construct attribute-specific representations.
 This will provide scalability to the model.
-Second, when we use attribute-specific graphs, we can learn shared effects specific to each attribute.
-We can guide the shared effect to generate attribute-specific latent space.
+Second, when we use attribute-specific graphs, we can learn shared effects specific to the attribute.
+We can guide the shared effect using GNN to generate attribute-specific latent space.

-**Simplified training**: In Biolord, we have many attribute-specific losses, but in GRASP, we have only two losses-
+**Simplified training**: In Biolord, we have multiple attribute-specific losses, but in GRASP, we have only two losses-
 - reconstruction loss and
 - alignment loss to encourage independence among attribute-specific factors.